Mainul-Islam-Nirob/full-stack-open-pokedex/README.md

 `npm run build` to make a production build
 `npm run start-prod` to run your production build

-Exercise 11.16 Adding versioning with dry run
+Exercise 11.16 Adding versioning, testing workflow with removed dry run